Online hate speech

-Online hate speech is a type of speech that takes place online with the purpose of attacking a person or a group based on their race, religion, ethnic origin, sexual orientation, disability, and/or gender.
+Online hate speech is a type of hate speech that takes place online with the purpose of attacking a person or a group based on their race, religion, ethnic origin, sexual orientation, disability, and/or gender.
 Online hate speech is not easily defined, but can be recognized by the degrading or dehumanizing function it serves.

 Multilateral treaties, such as the International Covenant on Civil and Political Rights (ICCPR) have sought to define its contours.
 Multi-stakeholders processes (e.g. the Rabat Plan of Action) have tried to bring greater clarity and suggested mechanisms to identify hateful messages.
 National and regional bodies have sought to promote understandings of the term that are more rooted in local traditions.

 The Internet's speed and reach makes it difficult for governments to enforce national legislation in the virtual world.
 Social media is a private space for public expression, which makes it difficult for regulators.
-Some of the companies owning these spaces have become more responsive towards tackling the problem of online hate speech.
+Some of the companies owning these spaces have become more responsive towards tackling online hate speech.